 The relay infrastructure was augmented by the launch of the Mars Reconnaissance Orbiter (MRO) in 2005.
 In addition to its science payload suite, MRO includes the Electra Proximity Link Payload, a next-generation UHF radio system for relay services at Mars.
 After the loss of MGS in 2006, Odyssey and MRO both provided relay services to the 2007 Phoenix Lander mission.
-Unlike Spirit and Opportunity, Phoenix had no directto-Earth communications capability and hence was entirely dependent on UHF relay communications for all command and telemetry services once the lander separated from its interplanetary cruise stage shortly prior to atmospheric entry.
+Unlike Spirit and Opportunity, Phoenix had no direct-to-Earth communications capability and hence was entirely dependent on UHF relay communications for all command and telemetry services once the lander separated from its interplanetary cruise stage shortly prior to atmospheric entry.
 Both Odyssey and MRO acquired critical event telemetry from the Phoenix spacecraft during its EDL phase.
 And over its 151-sol surface mission, the Phoenix Lander returned 25.6 Gb of data, corresponding to an average of 251 Mb/sol.
-(The higher average data return of Phoenix relative to Spirit and Opportunity was due to its high latitude, which permitted more frequent relay contacts from the near polar orbits of Odyssey and MRO.)1
+(The higher average data return of Phoenix relative to Spirit and Opportunity was due to its high latitude, which permitted more frequent relay contacts from the near-polar orbits of Odyssey and MRO.)
+Odyssey and MRO continue to support Opportunity today.1

-1 While this document focuses on NASA relay orbiters, it should be noted that the European Space Agency's Mars Express Orbiter is also equipped with an interoperable UHF relay payload, and has been successfully used to perform a number of demonstration relay passes with Spirit, Opportunity, and Phoenix, and to provide redundant tracking of the Phoenix UHF carrier signal during Entry, Descent, and Landing.
+1 While this document focuses on NASA relay orbiters as well as the 2016 ESA ExoMars/Trace Gas Orbiter, it should be noted that the European Space Agency's Mars Express Orbiter is also equipped with an interoperable UHF relay payload, and has been successfully used to perform a number of demonstration